 In the 2020 Quarter, we recorded Net Loss Attributable to Genesis Energy, L.P. of \$29.7 million compared to Net Income Attributable to Genesis Energy, L.P. of \$17.6 million in the 2019 Quarter.
 Net Loss Attributable to Genesis Energy, L.P. in the 2020 Quarter was negatively impacted, relative to the 2019 Quarter, by: (i) lower segment margin of \$14.0 million, which is inclusive of approximately \$41 million of incremental cash receipts received in the 2020 Quarter and included in the 2020 Quarter's segment margin, associated with principal repayments on our direct financing lease; and (ii) lower non-cash revenues of \$11.8 million within our offshore pipeline transportation and onshore facilities and transportation segments as a result of how we recognize revenue in accordance with GAAP on certain contracts.
-These decreases were partially offset by (i) lower depreciation, depletion and amortization expense of \$15.8 million during the 2020 Quarter due to lower depreciation expense of \$13.4 million during the 2020 Quarter due to lower depreciation expense of \$13.4 million during the 2020 Quarter and included are sequenced.
+These decreases were partially offset by (i) lower depreciation, depletion and amortization expense of \$15.8 million during the 2020 Quarter due to lower depreciation expense on our rail logistics assets as they were impaired during the second quarter of 2020; and (ii) lower interest expense of \$3.4 million during the 2020 Quarter.